How-To-Python/PythonList/README.md

-# 🐍 Complete Python Lists Guide
+# 🐍 Complete Python List Guide
-**Comprehensive Python Lists learning resource that contains everything you need to master Python lists, from basic concepts to advanced techniques.**
+**Python List learning resource that contains everything you need to master Python lists, from basic concepts to advanced techniques.**

 ## 🎓 Learning Materials